Skip to content

-We have a use case to represent households and housing units in the Modeling Infectious Disease Agent Study (MIDAS) Informatics Services Group (ISG).
-Specifically, we are representing synthetic ecosystem datasets, which are datasets that are derived from so-called "micro-samples" of actual census data.
+We previously had a use case to represent households and housing units in the Modeling Infectious Disease Agent Study (MIDAS) Informatics Services Group (ISG).
+Specifically, we represented synthetic ecosystem datasets, which are datasets that are derived from so-called "micro-samples" of actual census data.
 To build agent-based epidemic simulators, researchers will often take samples of census data and expand them back up to the size of the entire population according to statistical algorithms that ensure the re-created overall population dataset matches the actual population in terms of race, gender, ethnicity, geographical distribution, and so on.

 For modelers, finding a synthetic ecosystem that meets their needs in terms of geography, other entities represented (such as households, schools, and workplaces) is a key issue.
-We are building the Ontology-based Catalog for Infectious Disease Epidemiology (OBC.ide) to help modelers and analysts find synthetic ecosystems and other information resources.
+Therefore, we built the Ontology-based Catalog for Infectious Disease Epidemiology (OBC.ide) to help modelers and analysts find synthetic ecosystems and other information resources.

 We wish to transform some existing synthetic ecosystem data into RDF and need key ontology classes for it.
 Two of these classes are housing unit and household.

-Because our synthetic ecosystem data are based on US Census data, we propose initially to use definitions from the US Census:
+Because the data for our use cases are based on US Census data, we propose initially to use definitions from the US Census:

 household: The Census defines it as ...all the people who occupy a housing unit.
 Source: http://www.census.gov/cps/about/cpsdef.html.